 - Active shooter incident

 - Death or major bodily harm caused by the company (such as a recalled food, product or drug) or done to an employee of a company (such as an assault)

-- Major breach of classified data (containing health or financial information),
+- A major breach of classified data (containing health or financial information),

-- Natural disaster that causes significant harm to a company facility or team
+- A natural disaster that causes significant harm to a company facility or team

 - Terrorist attack at a company location

 - Major news story about a company policy, employee or executive misconduct

 Of course, there are plenty of other incidents that could propel a company into crisis-mode.
 Generally, if the threat has or could lead to significant harm to your team or your bottom-line, it is worth escalating.

 - If crisis escalation is the direction, bring your internal team together to address their roles (if not, skip to the end of this list).
 This likely includes communications, social media, HR, the on-site leader at the location, and other leaders as it makes sense (such as IT for a data breach).
 Schedule a conference call and room for everyone to connect within the next hour.
 As the leader, share a brief overview of the incident, the reason for the gathering, and walk through each person’s role to determine what their next steps are going to be.
 This is also a good chance to identify anyone that is missing.
 Have a note taker capture the meeting and each person’s next steps to send a summary out afterward.

 - Engage external partners.
 If the incident warrants external partners such as the police, Federal Bureau of Investigation, the National Safety Transportation Board or other regulatory agency, reach out to identify a point of contact and open line of communication.